Johnny Weissmuller

 Following his retirement from swimming, Weissmuller played Edgar Rice Burroughs' Tarzan in twelve feature films from 1932 to 1948; six were produced by MGM, and six additional films by RKO.
-Weissmuller went on to star in sixteen Jungle Jim movies over an eight year period, then filmed 26 additional half-hour episodes of the Jungle Jim TV series.
+Weissmuller went on to star in sixteen Jungle Jim movies over an eight-year period, then filmed 26 additional half-hour episodes of the Jungle Jim TV series.

 Early life

-Johann Peter Weißmüller was born on June 2, 1904, in Szabadfalva, in the Kingdom of Hungary, Austria-Hungary (now part of Romania, and called Freidorf) into an ethnically Banat Swabian family.
+Johann Peter Weißmüller was born on June 2, 1904, in Szabadfalva, in the Kingdom of Hungary into an ethnically Banat Swabian family.
+An ancestor had immigrated from Baden, Holy Roman Empire c.
+1749.
 Three days later he was baptized into the Catholic faith by the Hungarian version of his German name, as János.
-Early the next year on January 26, 1905, he embarked on a twelve-day trip on the S.S.
-Rotterdam to Ellis Island alongside his father, Peter Weißmüller, and mother, Elisabeth Weißmüller (née Kersch).
+Early the next year, January 26, 1905, his father, Peter Weißmüller, and mother, Elisabeth Weißmüller (née Kersch), took him on a twelve-day trip on the S.S.
+Rotterdam to Ellis Island.
 Soon they arrived in Windber, Pennsylvania, to live with family.
 Johnny's brother Peter was born the following September.

 Three years later they relocated to Chicago to be with his mother's parents.
 His parents rented a single level in a shared house where he lived during his childhood.
+At age nine, Weissmüller contracted polio.
+His doctor recommended swimming to help his recovery from the disease.
 Fullerton Beach on Lake Michigan is where Johnny's love for swimming took off, having his first swimming lessons there.
 He excelled immediately and began entering and winning every race he could.
 Johnny's father deserted the family when Johnny was in the eighth grade.
 He left school to begin working in order to support his mother and younger brother.

 When Weissmuller was 11 he lied to join the YMCA, which had a 12 year old minimum rule to join.
 He won every swimming race he entered and also excelled at running and high jumping.
-Before long he was on one of the best swim teams in the country, the Illinois Athletic Club.
+He eventually swam for one of the nation's best teams, the Illinois Athletic Club.

-Careers

-Swimming
+Swimming career

-Weissmuller tried out for swimming coach Bill Bachrach.
-Impressed with what he saw, he took Weissmuller under his wing.
-He also was a strong father figure and mentor for Johnny.
-On August 6, 1921, Weissmuller began his competitive swimming career.
-He entered four Amateur Athletic Union races and won them all.
-He set his first 2 world records at the A.A.U.
+Weissmuller tried out for swimming coach Bill Bachrach, then associated with the Illinois Athletic Club.
+Impressed with what he saw, Bachrach took Weissmuller under his wing, and served as a strong father figure and mentor for Johnny.
+On August 6, 1921, Weissmuller swam on of first meets, entering and winning four Amateur Athletic Union races.
+He set his first two world records at the A.A.U.
 Nationals on September 27, 1921, in the 100m and 150yd events.

+On July 9, 1922, Weissmuller broke Duke Kahanamoku's world record in the 100-meter freestyle, swimming it in 58.6 seconds.